tarantool/doc/doc/reference/tooling/tt_cli/create.rst

     - init.lua
     - instances.yml

-Optional:
-pre-build
-post-build
-other files
+Other files and directories of a template define the initial structure of the instantiated applications.

 .. note::

-    Don't include the ``.rocks`` directory in your application template.
+    Don't include the ``.rocks`` directory in application templates.
     To specify application dependencies, use the ``.rockspec`` files.

-..
-Manifest structure: required and optional components?
+There is a special file type ``*.tt.template``.
+The content of such files is adjusted for each application with the help of :ref:`template variables <template_variables>`.
+During the instantiation, the variables in these files are replaced with provided values and the ``*.tt.template`` extension is removed.

+.. _template-variables:

 Variables
 ~~~~~~~~~

 Templates can use variables.
 These variables are replaced with their
-provided values upon the template instantiation.
+values provided upon the template instantiation.

 All templates have the ``name`` variable.
 Its value is taken from the `--name`` flag.
-.. what are built-in variables? name, something else?

-To add more variables, define them in the ``vars`` section of the template manifest.
+To add other variables, define them in the ``vars`` section of the template manifest.
 A variable can have the following attributes:

-*   ``prompt``: a line of text inviting to enter the variable value in the interactive mode
+*   ``prompt``: a line of text inviting to enter the variable value in the interactive mode.
+Required.
-*   ``name``: the variable name
+*   ``name``: the variable name.
+Required.
-*   ``default``: the default value
+*   ``default``: the default value.
+Optional.
-*   ``re``: a regular expression that the value must match
+*   ``re``: a regular expression that the value must match.
+Optional.

-.. what are optional and required var attributes?

 Example: